Professor, Ocean Engineering and Marine Sciences

 Dr. Lazarus completed his master's and Ph D. work at the University of Oklahoma.
 His work in the areas of modeling severe convection and data assimilation was augmented by tornado chasing during his graduate student years in Oklahoma.
 As a post-doc at the University of Utah, he was involved in several projects including real-time weather analysis work in support of the Winter Olympic games, GCM (cloud) evaluation with the Atmospheric Radiation Measurement Program (ARM), and served as the local AMS chapter president--representing groups from the University of Utah, the National Weather Service and Western Region Headquarters.
 During the summer of 2004 Dr. Lazarus was a visiting scientist at the National Centers for Environmental Prediction in Washington, D.C. and served on a national committee that is overseeing an operational mesoscale analysis project referred to as the Real-Time Mesoscale Analysis (RTMA).
-He recently stepped down from 8 years of service on Unidata's Users and Strategic Advisory but continues to serve as a NCAR member representative.
+While he stepped down from 8 years of service on Unidata's Users and Strategic Advisory, he continues to serve as a NCAR academic member representative.
 Committees and received their highest honor, the DeSouza award (see sidebar link).

 Dr. Lazarus is a member of the American Meteorological Society and the American Geophysical Union.
 He is an active participant in the peer-review process having reviewed more than two dozen proposals and/or journal articles.
-Dr. Lazarus has authored or co-authored 30 articles in peer-review journals and spent a sabbatical at the University of Utah for the academic year (2013-2014).
+Dr. Lazarus has authored or co-authored 30 articles in peer-review journals and spent a sabbatical at the University of Utah during the academic year (2013-2014).